AnasAitzouinet/Go_WebScrapper/README.md

 - **Structs:**
     - `RequestBody`: Represents the structure of the incoming request.
 It contains the following fields:
-        - `Username`: The username of the person making the request.
         - `Url`: The URL to scrape.
-        - `Link`: A boolean to indicate if links should be scraped.
+        - `Link`: A boolean to indicate if links only should be scraped.
-        - `Paragraph`: A boolean to indicate if paragraphs should be scraped.
+        - `Paragraph`: A boolean to indicate if only paragraphs should be scraped.
+        - `Image`: A boolean to indicate if only images should be scraped.
+        - `Header`: A boolean to indicate if only headers should be scraped.
+        - `Email`: A boolean to indicate if only emails should be scraped.
         - `All`: A boolean to indicate if all available information (links, paragraphs, headers, emails, images) should be scraped.
     - `ResponseBody`: Represents the structure of the server's response.
 It contains the following fields:
         - `Title`: The title of the scraped web page.